nrfconnect/sdk-nrf/doc/nrf/external_comp/memfault.rst

 Memfault collects data from each device and visualizes it in a graph.
 The Memfault SDK integration layer in |NCS| adds the system property metrics.
 There are also some metrics specific to |NCS|.
-See **Metrics** section of the following sample documents for more information:
+See the Metrics section of the following sample documents for more information:

 * :ref:`memfault_sample`
 * :ref:`peripheral_mds`